mfatihaktas/convnet-kafka/kafka/README.md

 The full implementation is available at [examples/test_producer.py](examples/test_producer.py).

 Producer writes to kafka with `send(topic, key, value)` in which each argument has to be a string.
 By default, `send()` will return back to the producer's main thread after record is acknowledged to be written to the corresponding leader broker.
-As explained in Section [Inputs](#inputs) below, this behavior can be overwritten by setting the key `acks` in the optional argument `additional_conf` of `KafkaProducer`.
+As explained in [Inputs](#inputs) below, this behavior can be overwritten by setting the key `acks` in the optional argument `additional_conf` of `KafkaProducer`.
 Further details on `Kafka Acks` can be easily found online, e.g., [here](https://betterprogramming.pub/kafka-acks-explained-c0515b3b707e).

 ### An example usage of `KafkaConsumer`
 ```python